Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 ```
 We are explicitly saying that we want the variable inside our `greeting` function block name to be `first_name` when we call it.

-This can also be used with inline values:
+Here is an example with inline values:
 ```python
 polite_greeting(title="Mrs", surname="Jackson")
 ```

 ### Function return statement in _Python_
-For your functions to be useful in your program, you usually want them to execute some kind of data transformation and return a result.
+For your functions to be useful in your program, it is common for them to execute some kind of data transformation and return a result.
 To do this in _Python_ (and most programming languages), you can use the `return` statement.
 Here is a very simple example:
 ```python